mackenziekbrooks/humanities-data/docs/data.md

 ## Clean, tidy, and normal data
 As you start to work with data, you'll likely encounter these terms "clean, tidy, normal," used as adjectives and verbs.
 What do they all mean?
 How do you know when your data is clean and tidy?
 Maybe your data is just the black sheep of the family!

 * Cleaning data usually refers to the process of correcting the contents of your dataset.
 Typos, mistakes, new information can all be cleaned up after the data entry process is complete.
-You don't have to read every cell one by one, there are a number of tools and methods.
+You don't have to read every cell one by one, there are a number of tools and methods that will help automate this process.
 Often, visualization your data is a great way to find issues you didn't know you had.

 * Tidy data comes from the community around R, the programming language.
 Tidy data is well-structured, or as [Hadley Wickham](https://vita.had.co.nz/papers/tidy-data.pdf) puts it, "Tidy datasets are easy to manipulate, model and visualise, and have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table."
 Sounds familiar, right?